Essential Steps to Prevent Pain & Ensure Career Longevity in Dentistry

 Among dentists and hygienists, trigger points occur in numerous muscles—far too many to discuss in this brief report.
 In the operatory, trigger points can develop from improper positioning, poorly adjusted scopes and a myriad of other ergonomic pitfalls, and require special operatory modifications.
 If allowed to persist untreated, trigger points can cause a myriad of musculoskeletal pain and dysfunctions.
 It is important to relieve trigger points as soon as possible to restore nutrient flow to the muscle, prevent muscle imbalances and prevent compression on nerves.
 There are various methods to treat trigger points, however due to costs, time constraints or convenience, self-treatment is often the most practical and economical consideration.
 Utilizing the Backnobber, a trigger point self-treatment tool, is a good first-step to resolving trigger points.

 STEP 4.
 Develop Good Flexibility.
 Chairside stretching will help you regain full range of motion and prepare you for strengthening.
 Overstretching muscles with active trigger points may cause micro-tearing of muscle, which is why stretching is recommended after trigger point treatment.
 Since dental professionals are prone to muscle imbalances, it is important to ensure you are targeting the correct muscles with your stretching.
 Rather than stretching muscles that are already elongated, focus on the muscles that tend to become short, tight and ischemic.
 Chairside stretching is an important strategy to perform throughout the workday to prevent microtrauma and muscle imbalances, especially for men, who are more prone to musculoskeletal injury due to poor flexibility than women.
 Stretching is especially important after prolonged static postures, and even more so if awkward positions were assumed.
+The Chairside Stretching & Trigger Point DVD kit was developed to target the tight, ischemic muscles in dental professionals.

 STEP 5.
 Strengthen Specific Stabilizing Muscles.
 Studies show that dentists with better endurance of the back and shoulder girdle muscles have less musculoskeletal pain.